Drug and Alcohol Rehab in Gloucestershire

-- The individual may decide to go onto a halfway rehab.
+- The individual may decide to go on to a halfway rehab.
 This is another facility (or sometimes the same facility) where they will remain as a resident for up to two years.
 The individual will still have group therapy sessions and other interventions in this type of rehab, but they will have far more freedom than in a normal facility.
 These halfway rehabs are often referred to as dry houses, and the individual will only be allowed to stay there if they remain sober and follow the program.

 - The person can also decide to continue therapy sessions as an outpatient.
 This could include group therapy or one to one therapy.

-Contacting Rehab Recovery
+More Help from Rehab Recovery

 The services Rehab Recovery can offer are available across Cirencester, Stroud, Chipping Campden, Cheltenham, Wotton-under-Edge, Bourton-on-the-Water, Nailsworth, Berkeley, Tetbury, Stow-on-the-Wold, Fairford, Painswick, Bibury, Tewkesbury, Winchcombe, Lechlade-on-Thames, Moreton-in-Marsh, Ampney Crucis, Blockley, Chalford, Northleach, Bledington, Cinderford, Bisley, Dursley, Broad Campden, Bishops Cleeve, Coleford, Ashleworth, Arlingham, Chedworth, Birdlip, Mitcheldean, Alderton, Bourton-on-the-Hill, Kemble, Batsford, Newent, Adlestrop, Alderley, Lydney, Stonehouse, Bagendon, Andoversford, Broadwell, Frampton on Severn, Alkington, Icomb, Didbrook, Minchinhampton, and even more towns in and around Gloucestershire.